NativeScript/nativescript-app-templates/packages/template-drawer-navigation-ng/README.md

 tns create my-drawer-ng --template tns-template-drawer-navigation-ng
 ```

-> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm] (https://www.npmjs.com/package/tns-template-drawer-navigation-ng).
+> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/tns-template-drawer-navigation-ng).

 If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following: